cs-maestro/cs-maestro.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a motivated Master’s student in the [Department of Computer Science](https://www.cs.unm.edu) at the [University of New Mexico (UNM)](https://www.unm.edu), Albuquerque, NM.
+I am a motivated MS/PhD student in the [Department of Computer Science](https://www.cs.unm.edu) at the [University of New Mexico (UNM)](https://www.unm.edu), Albuquerque, NM.
 I work under the advisement of [Afsah Anwar](https://www.afsah.org) in the [Beyond Defense Lab](https://www.afsah.org/lab).
 I completed my undergraduate studies in Computer Science at UNM in Spring 2025.

 My research interests lie at the intersection of Security, Privacy, Internet Measurement, and Machine Learning for Security.
 I have collaborated with researchers at CISPA Helmholtz Center for Information Security, the University of Louisiana, and the University of Arizona.